-There were still many moments to celebrate this year - and our strong focus on international engagement stands out.
+The final positive reflection of the year is that, despite the additional challenges, several key activities were delivered:

 Board Communications Task and Finish Group

 Fostering positive two-way communication between the Board of Trustees and members is important in any charity and benefits from regular review.
 The Task and Finish Group therefore undertook a process of research and discussion with members before presenting ideas for improvement to the Board.
 A number of these have already been adopted, such as the new post-Board meeting briefing note which is published on the Icon website.
 The monthly Chief Executive's 'drop-in' sessions have also been reinstated.

 Chair: Dr Duygu Camurcuoglu ACR

 Icon's Environmental Sustainability Network

-Icon's Environmental Sustainability

-Network was launched in the summer of

-2020.
-This new network will support the

-actions in our Environmental Statement

-and will also work to encourage the take

-up of positive environmental practices in

-the conservation profession, support the

-global endeavour to halt biodiversity loss

-and reach net zero by 2030, and

-disseminate knowledge and

-understanding of environmental

-sustainability.
+Icon's Environmental Sustainability Network was launched in the summer of 2020.
+This new network will support the actions in our Environmental Statement and will also work to encourage the take up of positive environmental practices in the conservation profession, support the global endeavour to halt biodiversity loss and reach net zero by 2030, and disseminate knowledge and understanding of environmental sustainability.

 Chair: Lorraine Finch ACR

 Diversity and Inclusion Task and Finish Group

 The Board set up its first Diversity and Inclusion Task and Finish Group in recognition of the fact that our profession lacks diversity and is not representative of the wider society.
 While there are many hurdles to overcome to make a positive change, not least the socio-economic issues, we hope that the task and finish group will identify projects and actions that might start to make a tangible difference to the profession.

 Chair: Pierrette Squires ACR

 Sara Crofts, Chief Executive @sarajcrofts

-OUR YEAR AT A GLANCE
+OUR YEAR at a glance

 Despite the disruption caused by the Coronavirus and lockdown we were able to deliver most of our planned activities and projects.
 So, here's a snapshot of our key achievements for the year ended 31 March 2021.
-You can learn more about our impact on the Icon website: www.icon.org.uk/about-us/icon-impact.html
+You can learn more about our impact on the lcon website: www.icon.org.uk/about-us/icon-impact.html

-SUPPORTING OUR MEMBERS

-222 NEW MEMBERS

 ETHICAL GUIDANCE PUBLISHED

-15 POLICY RESPONSES

-submitted, demonstrating our ongoing commitment to policy and advocacy work
+submitted, demonstrating our ongoing commitment to policy and advocacy work ACCREDITATION &TRAINING

-ACCREDITATION & TRAINING

-ACCREDITATION ASSESSMENTS RUN REMOTELY

 We were able to offer Icon Accreditation to those outside of the UK - including candidates in Australia and the USA

 ICON IS NOW THE

-END POINT Assessment organisation
+END PUINT ASSESSMENT ORGANISATION

 for the two newly approved conservation apprenticeship programmes in England

-ADVOCACY CAMPAIGNS
+ADVOCACY Campaigns

 Values of conservation

-In 2020, we launched a new research and engagement project in response to Icon's strategic priority to articulate the value of conservation to stakeholders and the public.
+In 2020, we launched a new research and engagement project in response to lcon's strategic priority to articulate the value of conservation to stakeholders and the public.
 Icon's Values of Conservation project articulates the values of cultural heritage conservation to society and to consider how we can better communicate them to audiences.

 20th Anniversary of accreditation

-Over the last 20 years Icon's accreditation framework has been reviewed 5 times and 1100 members have been accredited.
-To mark the 20th Anniversary, Icon launched the new Accredited Member logo, redeveloped the Conservation Register, and produced Virtual Open Studios - a series of videos of Accredited conservators opening their virtual doors to the public.
+Over the last 20 years lcon's accreditation framework has been reviewed 5 times and 1100 members have been accredited.
+To mark the 20th Anniversary, lcon launched the new Accredited Member logo, redeveloped the Conservation Register, and produced Virtual Open Studios - a series of videos of Accredited conservators opening their virtual doors to the public.

 Online engagement

 This year, we launched the Icon Newsletter, engaged with high profile Social Media campaigns like Maintenance Week and #AskAConservator, and ran a fundraising campaign on social media on Giving Tuesday.

-CONSERVATION REGISTER

-USERS VISITING FROM COUNTRIES

 We launched a new version of the Conservation Register to ensure that members of the public and potential clients can find conservators they can trust, or can confirm the professional status of a conservator they already know.